 Application : Applied

-Explanation : on application of the practice The Company's Governance & Audit Committee (GAC) Chairman is Datuk Zaiton Mohd Hassan, who is a Senior Independent Non-Executive Director, thus reflecting the requirement under this Practice.
-She acts as the key contact between the committee members and Board members as well as Senior Management, Group Integrity, Governance and Assurance (GIGA), and the external auditors.
-The Board Chairman, on the other hand, is a Non-Independent Non-Executive Director, Tan Sri Dato' Seri Haji Megat Najmuddin Datuk Seri Dr Haji Megat Khas who was appointed to the Board on 1 July 2020.
-The above separation of roles is encapsulated in Paragraph 2.6 of the GAC's Terms of Reference, which is accessible in the Governance section on SDP's website at https://www.simedarbyplantation.com.
-Note: The previous Chairman, Tan Sri Dato' Abdul Ghani Othman retired on 30 June 2020.
+Explanation : on application of the practice The Governance & Audit Committee (GAC) Chairman is Datuk Zaiton Mohd Hassan, who is a Senior Independent Non-Executive Director, thus reflecting the requirement under this Practice.
+She acts as the key contact between the Committee members and Board members as well as Senior Management, Group Integrity, Governance and Assurance (GIGA), and the external auditors.
+The Board Chairman, on the other hand, is a Non-Independent Non-Executive Director, Tan Sri Dato' Seri Haji Megat Najmuddin Datuk Seri Dr. Haji Megat Khas.
+The above separation of roles is encapsulated in Paragraphs 2.1 and 2.6 of the GAC's Terms of Reference, which is accessible in the Corporate Governance section on SDP's website at www.simedarbyplantation.com .

-Explanation : for departure
+Explanation : for

+departure

-are required to complete the columns below.
-Non-large companies are mplete the columns below.
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

 Measure :

 Timeframe :